superfast852/Project-L/README.md

 - Odometry and Positioning (Unify encoder position with lidar position plz thx :)
 - PLEASE ADD LOGGING AHHHAHHAHAHAH
 - CHECK THE TODOs
+- Fix Odometry so that we have a travel and global position.